tamzidrazzaque/xfin/AboutXFin.md

+//XFin
-XFin App created by Tamzid, Rohil, and Rakesh.
+App created by Tamzid, Rohil, and Rakesh.

 About us?: